About Sarvey Wildlife

 On the web...

 Did you know that there are many ways you can help Sarvey raise much needed funds everyday on the web, doing things you do already?
 Every time you shop or search, if you use these special links and register to shop with iGive, or AmazonSmile they will donate a percentage of your purchase back to us.
 There is NO COST TO YOU.
 It is simple to do - please register today.

 You can also shop directly from our Sarvey Wildlife Amazon wish list and send items right to our center.
 We keep the wish list updated and love to get surprise packages from our caring supporters.
 When you shop our wish list on Amazon Smile - we get double the giving!

-If you would like to be added to our e-mail list, just fill out the Contact Us form.
+If you would like to be added to our e-mail list and receive our monthly newsletter - simply fill out this Contact Us form link.

 Read some of our past printed newsletters online in electronic format.
 In an effort to reduce our impact on the environment and costs for printing and mailing, we prefer to send out electronic updates.
 We limit our printed newsletters to a couple of times a year, and only mail them to our donors without e-mail accounts.